-We can also take a look to the upcoming EU Transnational Cooperation Activities (TCA), aimed at strengthening cooperation across Europe.
+We can also take a look at the upcoming EU Transnational Cooperation Activities (TCA), aimed at strengthening cooperation across Europe.
 In particular, a key tip is to attend the TCA Contact Seminars.
 They are intended specifically for finding partners and developing project ideas.

-Don’t forget to sign up on our partners list!
+Don’t forget to sign up on our partners’ list!